sara-nl/sne-es-db/slides/sne_databases_h1.md

 ---

-# Database design: E/R modelling - Relationships
+# Database design: ER modelling - Relationships
 Like entities relationships can have __descriptive attributes__

 __Cardinality__ defines the number of participating entities: